centrifugal/documentation/server/projects.md

-# Projects
+# Project settings

-Project structure contains an array of projects.
-Project is an object with 2 required fields: `name` and `secret`.
+For setting a project there are 2 required fields: `name` and `secret`.

-So the simplest project structure looks like this:
+The simplest project settings looks like this:

 ```javascript
 {